 We had only hung out one time with our families, but we were friends on social media after that family play date, so we had the occasional comment and “like” on each other’s posts.
 The betrayal of an affair is already very deep and somewhat indescribable, but the added bonus of personally knowing the other party involved was like an extra knife in the back.
 I just did not understand why she would do this to me, why she would want to be a part of ruining my family.

 I work as a substance abuse/mental health counselor in a substance use residential treatment facility for men.
 I spend most of my day at work talking to my clients about resentments and trauma and how not working through one’s resentments and trauma can keep one mentally, emotionally, and physically sick.
 And, as you can probably already guess, a big part of working through those things is forgiveness.
 I even give them handouts in their treatment packet on how to break down the process of forgiving someone and themselves.
 Forgiveness of oneself, others, and situations outside of your control are a huge part of the recovery process.

 One such day at work I was talking with my clients about a therapeutic concept called “radical acceptance.”
-The word “radical” is defined as “relating to or affecting the fundamental nature of something; far-reaching or thorough” (definition from Google).
+Merriam-Webster defines the word “radical” as “very different from the usual or traditional : extreme. : favoring extreme changes in existing views, habits, conditions, or institutions…”

 This concept is a part of dialectical behavioral therapy, which I admittedly don’t know enough about to get into a big explanation.
 But the concept of “radical acceptance” is easy enough to explain in that one can acknowledge an experience, acknowledge the emotions of that experience, accept that it happened, and create positive affirmations regarding the experience.
 My clients were very receptive to this activity and many of them said it was extremely helpful to some situations they were chronically hung up on.
 I gave my little therapist self a pat on the back and went to my office…